RailanC/RailanC/README.md

 ##

-- 🔭 Web Developer;
+- JavaScript (ES6+), React, Next.js
-- 🌱 I am studing: PHP, React, SQL, JavaScript ...;
+- PHP, SQL
+- HTML, CSS
 - 💬 "Listen to advice and accept discipline,and at the end you will be counted among the wise.", Pr[19:20];
 - 💬 "How much better to get wisdom than gold,to get insight rather than silver!", Pr[16:16];
 ##